MiguelBarriosMolina/KarumiApp/KarumiAppService/README.md

 The credentials for log in are:

 username: testuser

 password: zXCQA!Bf

-This credentials should NOT be here.
-The only reason they can be part of this README file or a github repository in general is because at the moment they only give you permission to see one page with no information.
-Any further development will require removing them from here and properly storing and sharing them with users.
+These credentials will be removed from here at a later date.
+The only reason they can be part of this README file or a github repository in general is because at the moment they only give you permission to see one page that contains no information whatsoever.
+Any further development will require removing them from here and properly storing in a secure place and sharing them with users, or creating a sign up form.

 ## Tests